The Lion, the Witch and the Wardrobe - the Animation

 One of the strengths is the special effects and costumes, which are much better and more sophisticated than in the first series.
 For example, Trufflehunter the badger actually looks like a badger, rather than the almost egg-on-legs appearance of the beavers in The Lion, the Witch and the Wardrobe.
 In the first Chronicle, only four humans and the human-shaped witch were seen in Narnia, yet now people predominate, which means that the costume and effects department are able to show the few non-human characters that do appear really effectively.

 There is a particularly impressive use of split-screen that convincingly blends the bottom half of a moving horse with the top of an actor to bring a centaur to life.
-The use of animation too is more restrained, but much more focussed, blending much more with the action rather than almost competing with it, instilling a sense of magic in the Magician's book of spells.
-The only failure is the scene where the trees have woken and started dancing.
-This does not quite work, with the animation unclear as to what the trees are doing and why it might be important.
+The use of animation too is more restrained, but much more focussed, blending much more with the action rather than almost competing with it.
+While it is unclear what is happening in the scene where the trees have woken and started dancing, the animation instils a real sense of magic in the scene featuring the Magician's book of spells.